SaiDheerajPeketi/Automated_Stock_Trading_Notifier/README.md

 ## Disclaimer

 Please note that the Automated Stock Trading Notifier is for educational and informational purposes only.
 Use this program responsibly and make trading decisions based on thorough research and analysis.
+## Contributing

+Contributions to this project are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.